Rondebosch Park

 Rondebosch Park is a park in Rondebosch, Cape Town, South Africa.
 It is located on the corner of Campground Road and Sandown Road.
-The park is laid out with avenues of trees, and is used for regular craft markets and a Potter's Market held twice a year, usually on March and November.
+The park is laid out with avenues of trees, and is used for regular markets and a Potter's Market held twice a year, usually on March and November.
 The park was originally owned by the Rondebosch and Mowbray municipalities and is subsidized by the local government.
+A potter's market is held on the second-last Saturday of March and November, it is one of the largest pottery markets in the Western Cape.

 History

 The park was opened in 1870, when it was still a part of the Rondebosch Common.
 The park was split up later that year by the local municipality.